-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact b.
-Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
-X With implementation of HHM1 through HHM6, no impacts rel expected to occur. ated to the release of ha azardous ma aterials is c.
-Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
-X The site is not located within one quarter mile of an existing hazardous or acutely hazardous emissions are associated with op- e and no d.
-Be located on a site that is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
-X The site is not located on the list of hazardous materials sites com 65962.5 and, as a result, will not create a significant hazard to t verified on the Department of Toxic Substances Control, Environment. the public of or the environ nment.
-This fact was e.
-For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area?
-X The project site is not located within an airport hazard land use area. f.
-For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area?
-X
+Potentially Potentially Less Than No Impact

+Significant Significant Significant -

+Impact Unless Impact

+• Mitigation •

+Incorporated

+b.
+Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions v involving the release of hazardous materials into the Λ environment?

+With implementation of HHM1 through HHM6, no impacts related to the release of hazardous materials is expected to occur.

+c.
+Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter Х mile of an existing or proposed school?

+The site is not located within one quarter mile of an existing or currently proposed school site and no hazardous or acutely hazardous emissions are associated with operation of the proposed facility.

+d.
+Be located on a site that is included on a list of hazardous materials sites compiled pursuant to Government Code v Section 65962.5 and, as a result, would it create a significant Λ hazard to the public or the environment?

+The site is not located on the list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, will not create a significant hazard to the public or the environment.
+This fact was verified on the Department of Toxic Substances Control, EnviroStor, Hazardous Waste and Substances Site List.

+e.
+For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in Х a safety hazard for people residing or working in the project area?

+The project site is not located within an airport hazard land use area.

+f.
+For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? Х g.
+Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation Х plan?